-We modelled the case-study protocols and their security requirements with ProVerif [10, 11].
+We modelled the case-study protocols and their security requirements with ProVerif [32,39].
 First, we wanted to enhance previous models of device pairing and especially Bluetooth SSP to capture the misbinding attack.
 It was not clear to us why the existing models missed the attack when so many other, even more subtle issues have been detected.
 We also wondered if the attack and the security goals it violates can be reduced to previously known ones.
 As a result, we learned that the formal models can be made more complete so that they discover the misbinding attack, and that the violated security properties are different from what has previously been analyzed.
 Another goal of our modelling work was to understand how pairing protocols differ from each other in relation to the misbinding vulnerability, and whether registering a physical device to an online service is fundamentally different from pairing two physical devices.
 We found that misbinding occurs in a wide range of protocols where endpoints are defined by physical access.
 We also found that the attacks can be classified into a small number of variants, and not all protocols are vulnerable to all of them.

-4.1 Modelling device pairing
+5.1.
+Modelling device pairing

 We will mainly discuss Bluetooth SSP with numeric comparison because of its familiarity to many readers.
-However, we also modelled the SSP OOB mode and Wi-Fi Direct [4] with similar results.
+The full model is included in Appendix Appendix A. However, we also modelled the SSP OOB mode and Wi-Fi Direct [40] with similar results.

 In addition to the protocol messages and the device state machines, we model the security ceremony that includes user intentions, choices and actions.
-We follow the example of Carlos [12] and model the user as a separate process in ProVerif.
+We follow the example of Carlos [41] and model the user as a separate process in ProVerif.
 However, while Carlos considers pairing between two devices belonging to different users, we consider pairing where a single user has physical access to both intended endpoints.
-Thus, our model consists of three kinds of processes: user, initiating device A, and non-initiating device B.
+Thus, our model consists of three kinds of processes: user, initiating device A, and non-initiating device B. Both types of devices can become compromised and, thus, take the role of E, which corresponds to the two scenarios of Fig. 1.